 This can provide a fulfilling gap year before embarking on a study or career path, but might also be an ideal first step towards pursuing a career in social therapy or pedagogy.

 Prospective co-workers may apply directly to the Nutley Hall office at any time for the forthcoming August* and then they will be sent further information and asked to return an application form with other details. (*N.B.
 Very occasionally there are positions available at other times of year; if so, they will be advertised on the website.)

 Co-worker volunteers may apply from any country, but will normally be expected to pay their own travel and any visa costs.
-If applying from outside the EU, it will be necessary first for Nutley Hall to issue a Tier 5 (Charity Volunteer) Certificate of Sponsorship.
+If applying from outside the UK, it will be necessary first for Nutley Hall to issue a Tier 5 (Charity Volunteer) Certificate of Sponsorship.
 Some volunteers may prefer to apply via the “Freunde der Erziehungskunst Rudolf Steiners” portal, which provides support and an orientation programme. (www.freunde-waldorf.de)

 Occasionally it is possible to arrange a residential internship for a volunteer with professional training and qualifications, e.g. a BA in Curative Education or Social Pedagogy or in nursing.
 It will be similar to working as a co-worker, but could involve a greater level of responsibility and may provide a pathway to potential future employment.